- HOME PAGE

 Our instructors are experienced, fun to work with completely professional and offer their services without payment.
 We understand it takes time to learn new skills.
 We also accept that you will not be able to attend every training session and understand that family and work activities come first.

 Training starts slowly with advice and guidance focusing upon correct form and technique.
 Later as you progress you can consider entering competitions and taking a grading, however this is not compulsory.
-Age for training starts from 13 years old as long as a parent is in attendance onwards equipment is provided for beginners, and classes are only £5 per session and £2.50 for students or unemployed.
+Age for training starts from 13 years old as long as a parent is in attendance onwards equipment is provided for beginners, and classes are £15 per month to be sure to allow all to take part in our art without breaking the bank.
 Be sure to view our contact page for addresses and times.

 “With the cold, mirror-like glimmer of the blade facing you, you cannot but be serious.” — Nakayama Hakudō, Founder.
 20th Century, Japan.